meedan/meedan.com/README.md

-# This is a build system for [meedan.com](http://meedan.com)
+# This is a build system for [Meedan.com](https://meedan.com)

-This is an environment for fast, synchronized browser refreshing as you edit Sass, HTML and Javascript.
+This is an environment for fast, synchronized browser refreshing as you edit Sass, HTML and JavaScript.

 ## Quick start